parship/roperty/README.md

 Accessing this Roperty instance with the given domainResolver would return "Spezielle Übersetzung für Deutschland".

 In addition Roperty also supports wildcards for domain keys.
-For example I could add a id translation like:
+For example I could add a key translation like:

     de|*|google| => Deutscher Text für Google Partner Konto *|*|google| => Special translation for google partner account